Modelling multivariate extreme value distributions via Markov trees: Model definition and properties

-For a tree having $4$ nodes, two types of tree structures, $\tree^{(a)}$ and $\tree^{(b)}$ in Fig.~\ref{fig:treestructure}, can be used to create Markov trees.
+For a tree having $4$ nodes, two types of tree structures, $\tree^{(a)}$ and $\tree^{(b)}$ in Figure~\ref{fig:treestructure}, can be used to create Markov trees.

 Given a tree, we can construct Markov trees and obtain the variogram matrix of $G_{M}$ through \eqref{eq:Gamma_M}.
 Table~\ref{tab:4HR_SDH} presents the value of $D_{\tree}$ defined in \eqref{eq:D} of the constructed models corresponding to different tree structures.
-As was expected, the value of $D_{\tree}$ is zero if $G$ is a tree-structured extreme value distribution itself and the model $G_{M}$ is constructed based on the real tree structure of $G$: this is the case for the H\"{u}sler--Reiss distribution with variogram matrix $\bm{\Gamma}_{1}$. \end{example}
+As was expected, the value of $D_{\tree}$ is zero if $G$ is a tree-structured max-stable distribution itself and the model $G_{M}$ is constructed based on the real tree structure of $G$: this is the case for the H\"{u}sler--Reiss distribution with variogram matrix $\bm{\Gamma}_{1}$.
+Actually, although it is not the case in general, the converse statement also holds for H\"{u}sler--Reiss distributions: if $G$ is a H\"{u}sler--Reiss distribution and $D_{\tree}=0$, then we have $G=G_{M}$.
+To see this, note that the variogram matrix of a H\"{u}sler--Reiss distribution can be uniquely recovered from its pairwise upper tail dependence coefficients through~\eqref{eq:TDCHR}.
+Since $G_M$ is also a H\"{u}sler--Reiss distribution and the assumption $D_{\tree}=0$ implies $\lambda_{ab}=\lambda_{ab}^M$ for all $a,b\in V$, the distributions $G$ and $G_M$ share the same variogram matrix and are therefore equal.

+For a non-tree structured H\"{u}sler--Reiss distribution, the tree which minimizes $D_{\tree}$ does not necessarily have the maximal sum of upper tail dependence coefficients along its edges, see the 4-variate H\"{u}sler--Reiss distribution with variogram matrix $\Gamma_3$.
+Still, we can show that for an arbitrary trivariate H\"{u}sler--Reiss distribution $G$, the set of maximum spanning trees with upper tail dependence coefficients as edge weights (see the definition of maximum dependence tree in~\eqref{eq:tree_star}) is exactly the set of trees which minimize the approximation error $D_{\tree}$.
+For more details, see the discussion in \mdf{Section~S1 of the Supplementary Material}. \end{example}

-\begin{example}[Asymmetric logistic model] We also consider a special case of the asymmetric logistic model of \citet{T90}.
+\begin{example}[Asymmetric logistic model] We consider a special case of the asymmetric logistic model of \citet{T90}.
 For a parameter vector $\bm{\Psi}=(\psi_{v}, v\in V) \in [0, 1]^d$, let

 It appears as the distribution function of the max-linear model $\bm{Z}=(Z_{v},v\in V)$ with

 where $\eps$ and $\eps_{v}$, for $v\in V$, are independent unit-Fr\'{e}chet random variables.
 For $U\subseteq{V}$, the stable tail dependence function of $(Z_{v},v\in U)$ is